Lockout Tagout (LOTO) Procedure Explained: Step-by-Step Guide + Checklist (2026)

 Proper hazard identification helps ensure complete isolation of equipment.

-6. Release Stored Energy
+6. Released Store Energy

 7. Verify Isolation